-Employment centers contain a mix of uses including office, light industrial, and institutional.
+Employment centers contain a mix of uses including office, light industrial, and institutional in buildings with multiple stories.
 These areas offer traditional workspace and can be supplemented by unconventional, collaborative workspace where innovation and education can be fostered.
 Highly walkable areas with clustered parking and minimized vehicular circulation, incorporation of some retail, recreational, and residential uses to create a live, work, and play environment is supported.
-Open space is in the form of formal and informal parks and green spaces connected by trails.
-Flexible open space that can be programmed for gatherings of various sizes and purposes are also integrated.
+Flexible open space is in the form of formal and informal parks and green spaces connected by trails and can be programmed for gatherings of various sizes and purposes are also integrated.